j3-signalroom/kafka_cluster-topics-partition_count_recommender-tool/README.md

 ## 1.0 To get started

 ### 1.1 Setup the Application
-1. Clone the repo:
+Clone the repo:
     ```shell
     git clone https://github.com/j3-signalroom/kafka-cluster-topics-partition_count_recommender-app.git
     ```

-2. Since this project was built using [**`uv`**](https://docs.astral.sh/uv/), please [install](https://docs.astral.sh/uv/getting-started/installation/) it, and then run the following command to install all the project dependencies:
+Since this project was built using [**`uv`**](https://docs.astral.sh/uv/), please [install](https://docs.astral.sh/uv/getting-started/installation/) it, and then run the following command to install all the project dependencies:
    ```shell
    uv sync
    ```

+### 1.2 Configure the Application

+#### 1.2.1 Create the `.env` file
-3. Create the `.env` file and add the following environment variables, filling them with your Confluent Cloud credentials and other required values:
+Create the `.env` file and add the following environment variables, filling them with your Confluent Cloud credentials and other required values:
    ```shell
    BOOTSTRAP_SERVER_URI=<YOUR_BOOTSTRAP_SERVER_URI>
    CONFLUENT_CLOUD_API_KEY=<YOUR_CONFLUENT_CLOUD_API_KEY>